cbracco/css-conventions/README.md

 <a name=indentation></a>
 ## Naming conventions

-I use a simplified version of the [BEM](http://bem.info/method/definitions/), or "Block Element Modifier" methodology for naming IDs and classes.
+I prefer the [BEM](http://bem.info/method/definitions/), or "Block Element Modifier" methodology for naming IDs and classes.

 Instead of presentational or cryptic names, try to write ID and class names that reflect the purpose of the property in question, or that are otherwise generic.